American McKennie wears 'Justice for George' armband in Bundesliga game

 Schalke 04's McKennie followed several other current and former athletes, including NBA champion Stephen Jackson, Los Angeles Lakers forward LeBron James and teenage tennis player Coco Gauff, who have also spoken out about Floyd's death.

-"To be able to use my platform to bring attention to a problem that has been going on too long feels good," McKennie tweeted https://twitter.com/WMckennie/status/1266776949352849409 after Schalke's Bundesliga match versus Werder Bremen.
+"To be able to use my platform to bring attention to a problem that has been going on too long feels good," McKennie tweeted a match versus Werder Bremen.

 "We have to stand up for what we believe in and I believe that it is time that we are heard," he added, using the hashtags "justiceforgeorgefloyd" and "saynotoracism".